Chart Color Schemes

 Educational outcomes in Mildura - North fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.6%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 12.1%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.4%).
-Vocational credentials are prevalent, with 36.6% of residents aged 15+ holding them, including advanced diplomas (10.2%) and certificates (26.4%).
+Vocational credentials are prevalent, with 36.6% of residents aged 15+ holding such qualifications, including advanced diplomas (10.2%) and certificates (26.4%).
 Educational participation is high, with 29.1% of residents currently enrolled in formal education, comprising 10.4% in primary, 8.1% in secondary, and 2.5% in tertiary education.

 Educational participation is notably high, with 29.1% of residents currently enrolled in formal education.
 This includes 10.4% in primary education, 8.1% in secondary education, and 2.5% pursuing tertiary education.